streamr-dev/core-frontend/app/README.md

 ### Storybook

 The project contains a Storybook including stories from the main components.
 The Storybook can be run with `npm run storybook` and built with `npm run build-storybook`.
+Storybook should be accessible after running `npm run storybook` at http://localhost:6006 or on your network at http://10.200.10.1:6006

 ## Deployment